fabriziopetrellese/Remoria/Privacy Policy.md

 If you have any questions about this Privacy Policy, You can contact us:

 * **By sending an email at: petrellesefabrizio@icloud.com**

-We use PixalBay’s API to get the images for the items in the app.
-Analytics
-We will not use third-party Service providers to monitor and analyze the use of our Service.